SWEG-2015EC-Batch/Coding-Geeks/ETS1422_15_Yodit_Girma/assignment answers 1-6.md

-3, ANSWER FOR QUESTION NUMBER 3
+3, //ANSWER FOR QUESTION NUMBER 3
+ .
 Problem description
 # To convert a letter either uppercase to lowercase, we are going to have use<ctype.h> library.
 So, first we have to get both lowercase and uppercase letters then to convert upper to lower we use tolower(uppercase) and from lower to upper we use toupper(lowercase).
+.
 Problem analysis
 Input: uppercase letters, lowercase
 output: lower and upper case
 process: